msrxse/react-challenges/README.md

 - Create a Reusable Form Component with Validation
 - Implement a Dynamic Form with Field Arrays
 - Implement a Context API for Global State
+- Create a Custom Hook to fetch data